HadiAsiaie/Google_UI_Improvment/README.md

 A chrome extension to make Google search page nicer!

 Features:
    1) No adds in your search result!
-   2)Why you don't go to next line
-   2) No additional menu in google.com web page (Just text area to inter text) 3)
+   2) No additional menu in google.com web page (Just text area to inter text)

 How it works: